rodolfodpk/go-crablet/README.md

 [![License](https://img.shields.io/github/license/rodolfodpk/go-crablet)](https://github.com/rodolfodpk/go-crablet/blob/main/LICENSE)
 [![Go Version](https://img.shields.io/github/go-mod/go-version/rodolfodpk/go-crablet)](https://github.com/rodolfodpk/go-crablet/blob/main/go.mod)

-A Go implementation of the Dynamic Consistency Boundary (DCB) event store pattern, providing a simpler and more flexible approach to consistency in event-driven systems.
-Perfect for event sourcing applications that need:
+A Go library implementing the Dynamic Consistency Boundary (DCB) event store pattern, providing a simpler and more flexible approach to consistency in event-driven systems.
+This library is perfect for event sourcing applications that need:
 - Reliable audit trail of all state changes
 - Flexible querying across event streams
 - Easy state reconstruction at any point in time
 - Optimistic concurrency control with consistency boundaries

 Event sourcing is a pattern where all changes to application state are appended as a sequence of immutable events.
 Instead of updating the current state, you append new events that represent state changes.
 This append-only approach creates a complete, tamper-evident history that allows you to reconstruct past states, analyze how the system evolved, and build new views of the data without modifying the original event log.

+The library provides a focused, single-responsibility component that can be easily integrated into any Go application.
+It gives you full control over your event structure and state management while handling the complexities of event storage, consistency boundaries, and state projection.

 ## Documentation